 Filbert Street graffiti and entrance

 Not far from the King Power Stadium was – on the street of the same name – Filbert Street, home of Leicester City from 1891 to 2002.
-Today, little in the place is reminiscent of the football past, except for the Lineker Road, named after Gary Lineker, which cuts across the old stadium ground.
-Not the most beautiful tribute to the club legend, a soulless street over the largely vacant lot.
+Today, the place is barely reminiscent of its footballing past, except for Lineker Road, named after Gary Lineker, which cuts across the old stadium ground.
+Not the most beautiful tribute to the club legend, a soulless and mostly empty street.

-Yet for those who look carefully, there is still something to be found from the old stadium.
+Yet, if you have an eager eye you will still find something that belonged to the old stadium.
 On Filbert Street, turn the corner to Brummoor Street, a quintessential English street with small working-class houses like so many in England.
-Halfway through the street, however, at numbers 49 and 51 something stands out: The brutal concrete facade of the ground floor was clearly only used later.
-It portrays the football past of the stadium, because this used to be the entrance to the branch of Filbert Street.
-Where the grey facade is now, thousands of supporters used to walk under the house through the stadium.
+Halfway through the street, however, at numbers 49 and 51, something stands out: The brutal concrete facade of the ground floor.
+This used to be the entrance to the stadium of Filbert Street.

 Just down the street (on the corner with Lineker Road) a charming mural of Leicester fans was created after the 2016 league title.